radiusmethod/kxd/docs/kxd_context_list.md

-## kxd context switch
+## kxd context list

-Switch kubeconfig contexts
+List kubeconfig contexts

 ### Synopsis

-This allows for switching of your kubeconfig context.
+This displays a simple list of your kubeconfig contexts.

 ```
-kxd context switch [flags]
+kxd context list [flags]
 ```

 ### Options

 ```
-  -h, --help   help for switch
+  -h, --help   help for list
 ```

 ### SEE ALSO